We are immensely proud of all our pupils for everything they achieve and for the journeys they go through.

 Following the cancellation of the 2020 public examinations, Reed's pupils, like those throughout the country, were awarded qualifications based on centre-assessed grades submitted by the School.
 These were assessed following a lengthy and rigorous process using the School's professional judgement, along with a series of robust checks and measures, of the most likely grade that each student would have achieved had they been able to take the examinations.

-Given the unique challenges that the cohort of 2020 faced during the Covid pandemic, we are delighted and relieved that so many of them enjoyed the achievements which, particularly for our 2020 Leavers, they deserved.
-We wish them every success in the future and are immensely proud of their resilience.
+Given the unique challenges that these cohorts faced during the Covid pandemic, we are delighted and relieved that so many of them enjoyed the achievements which they deserved.

 A Level results 2019